worthingtonjg/rubiks-cube/README.md

 The *CubeController* defines the visual layout of the cube, and controls the cube as follows:

 - *CubeController.cs* - script that maintains state, tracks cubies, and controls rotation of the cube and the slices in the cube.
-- *Contains 27 Cubies* - each cubie represents one piece of the cube (1 core, 8 corners, 12 edges, 6 centers)
+- *Contains 27 Cubies (3x3x3)* - each cubie represents one piece of the cube (1 core, 8 corners, 12 edges, 6 centers).
+The center cubie is at 0,0,0 in world space, with each cubie arranged around it exactly 1 unit away.
+- Cubie model - created in blender.
+Model has 7 materials: one for each side of the cube, and one for the cubie border.

 > See *Cubie* and *CubeController* script descriptions below for more details.